Simulating Observations in CASA 4.3

 - The Guide to Simulating ALMA Data gives an introduction to simulations, with examples and a discussion of their relevance to ALMA observing proposals

 - This guide is applicable to CASA version 4.3 and later.
-For older versions of CASA please see Simulating Observations in CASA 4.2.

 - Please note that the Cycle 4 OT pointing file format has changed such that it is not currently possible to directly simulate ALMA observations in CASA using this path.
 We expect this issue to be fixed in the near-future CASA 4.6 release provided users export pointings from the OT using absolute sexagesimal (not relative) positions